July treats the residents of

 Heat index

-One should consider that heat index numbers are for shaded settings and light wind.
-Exposure to the sun directly might heighten the heat index by 15 Fahrenheit (8 Celsius) degrees.
+It is important to note that the heat index values are for shaded areas and light wind scenarios.
+The presence of direct sunlight can raise the heat index values by up to 15 Fahrenheit (8 Celsius) degrees.

 Humidity

-The average relative humidity in July in Madang is 84%.
+The average relative humidity in July is 84%.

 Rainfall